someparty/someparty/source/articles/2023-02-04-faded-state.html.markdown

 Look for further material from the Hotel2Tango sessions over the next few months, along with a new 5-song EP from Pytel's power pop group [SLIP~ons](https://slip-ons.bandcamp.com/).
 That band last issued the *Bad TV* single in 2019.
 The best I can tell, Pytel's preceding solo outing was 2000's *Second Choice*.

 Based out of Montreal, the Doughboys initial run took them from 1987 through 1997 (Pytel left the group in 1989).
-On the related topic Doughboys Jonathan Cummins and Jon Ascenio, the pair appear these days in Montreal group [The Low Sixes](https://thelowsixes.bandcamp.com/).
+Speaking of Jonathan Cummins and Jon Ascenio, the pair appear these days in Montreal group [The Low Sixes](https://thelowsixes.bandcamp.com/).
 That band issued an energetic new full-length on New Year's Day titled *Yes Is The Answer* that's now sitting high on my to-delve list.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/sILtaCRgYk4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>